 • Wave: Free invoicing + basic accounting, surprisingly good

-• Spreadsheet: Google Sheets or Excel works fine if you're organized
+• Spreadsheet: Google Sheets or Excel works fine if you're organised

-• Shoe box: Digital folder organized by date, keep receipts in a folder
+• Shoe box: Digital folder organised by date, keep receipts in a folder

 BAS record-keeping: